 5116.505-91 Multiple award task order contracts.

-Contracting officers will document all critical task order decisions, such as exceptions to the fair opportunity process described at FAR 16.505(b)(2) or the selection of a higher priced proposal because of its greater technical merit, in sufficient detail to justify the decision.
+Contracting officers will document in the contract file all critical task order decisions, such as exceptions to the fair opportunity process described at FAR 16.505(b)(2) or the selection of a higher priced proposal because of its greater technical merit, in sufficient detail to justify the decision.

 Subpart 5116.6 – Time-and-Materials, Labor-Hour, and Letter Contracts